RESIDENTIAL INSPECTION AGREEMENT

 In addition to the above limitations on the scope of services, the Inspection will not include any engineering or architectural analysis.
 The report will not offer any opinion about the adequacy of the structural systems and components of the Property.

-RE-INSPECTION OF COMPONENTS: In the event that the Inspector is asked by the Client to re-inspect a component or condition that has been repaired, the Inspector’s scope of re-inspection will be limited to the components or conditions identified.
+RE-INSPECTION OF COMPONENTS: In the event that the Inspector is asked by the Client to re-inspect a component or condition that has been repaired or was not accessible at the time of the initial inspection, the Client acknowledges that the cost of re-inspection is $225 and the Inspector’s scope of re-inspection will be limited to the components or conditions identified.
 The Inspector will not be responsible for any changed conditions in other components or conditions since the date of the original Inspection.
 Any re-inspection of repaired components or conditions will not determine if the repair is adequate, proper, or compliant with current building codes.
-Any re-inspection will only determine if visually identifiable deficiencies still exist.
+Any re-inspection of repaired items will only determine if visually identifiable deficiencies still exist.

 LIMITATION OF LIABILITY